equal-l2/gemini-oai-relay/README.md

 # Gemini-OAI Relay

-OpenAI-compatible API server for the internal API used by the Gemini CLI.
+OpenAI-compatible API server for the *unofficial* and *internal* API used by the Gemini CLI.
 Created for use with SillyTavern.

 > [!IMPORTANT]
 > This project is a community-driven effort and is not officially affiliated with Google, Gemini, or OpenAI.
 > Almost all of the core code is adapted from the [Gemini CLI](https://github.com/google-gemini/gemini-cli).
 >
-> **This project may be discontinued at the request of the rights holder.**
+> **This project may be discontinued/withdrawn at the request of the rights holder.**

+> [!WARNING]
+> This software uses *unofficial* and *internal* APIs.
+Be aware that this may violate the provider's Terms of Service.
+> The developers and contributors are not responsible for any consequences of using this software.
+> This includes, but is not limited to, **the permanent or temporary suspension/ban of your account**.
+>
+> By using this software, you acknowledge and accept all potential risks.
+> **Use it entirely at your own risk.**

 ## Prerequisites